vinc/moros/doc/filesystem.md

 ### FileInfo

-The `info` syscall on a file or directory and the `read` syscall on a directory return a subset of a directory entry for userspace programs.
+The `INFO` syscall on a file or directory and the `READ` syscall on a directory return a subset of a directory entry for userspace programs.

 Structure: